aesgraph/app-shell/README.md

 npm run build
 ```

+## Security

+This project includes automated security scanning to prevent accidental exposure of sensitive information:

+### Security Checks

+- **TruffleHog**: Scans for verified secrets and API keys
+- **Gitleaks**: Detects hardcoded secrets and credentials
+- **Pattern Matching**: Checks for common secret patterns
+- **File Scanning**: Prevents .env files from being committed
+- **Token Detection**: Identifies various service tokens (GitHub, npm, AWS, etc.)

+### Security Workflow

+The security scan runs automatically on:

+- All pushes to `main` and `develop` branches
+- All pull requests to `main` and `develop` branches

+### What Gets Scanned

+- API keys and secrets
+- Access tokens
+- Private keys
+- Environment files (.env\*)
+- Hardcoded credentials
+- Service-specific tokens (GitHub, npm, AWS, etc.)

+### If Secrets Are Found

+If the security scan detects potential secrets:

+1. The workflow will fail
+2. Review the findings in the GitHub Actions logs
+3. Remove any actual secrets from the codebase
+4. Use environment variables or secure secret management instead

 ### Commit Message Format

 This project uses [semantic-release](https://github.com/semantic-release/semantic-release) for automated versioning and releases.
 To ensure proper release detection, commit messages must follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.